berlinplan/berlinplan.github.io/readme.md

 #### How cultural inspiration Happened in history?

+> <sub> The cultural influences of Asia on the West are diverse.
+They include the introduction of mathematical zero and the binary code.
+(226) </sub>

+> <sub> The Western influences on East culture have been significant, particularly in the modern era including  food , Fashion , life style and governance.
+(227) </sub>

 > <sub> Atatürk’s rule saw the implementation of Westernizing reforms across political, legal, religious, cultural, social, and economic policies.(182) </sub>

 > <sub> In 1698, Tsar Peter I of Russia instituted a beard tax as part of an effort to bring Russian society in line with Western European models.(181) </sub>